Abigail (2024 film): Plot

-Upon awakening, the centuries-old Abigail reveals that she had known the group's true identities when she arranged the whole plan through Lambert so she could kill them for wronging her father.
-Joey deduces that Abigail has killed dozens of her father's enemies in a failed effort to earn his love.
+Upon awakening, the centuries-old Abigail admits that Lambert works for her father; the "kidnapping" is merely a trap to dispose of Lazaar's enemies.
+Joey deduces that Abigail kills for her father in hopes of winning his love.
 Abigail busts out of her confines and attacks Frank, but Joey exposes her to sunlight, which explodes her hand.
 With just hours before sunset, the group split up to find an escape route.
-Having been bitten, Sammy turns into Abigail's vampire thrall and kills Peter before attacking Frank and Joey, who have to destroy Sammy with reflected sunlight.
+Sammy turns into a vampire and drinks Peter's blood, killing him, before attacking Frank and Joey, who blow her up after reflecting sunlight with a silver tray.

-Lambert lures Joey and Frank into a hidden security room, where he reveals Abigail turned him into a vampire two years earlier as punishment for helping Frank.
-Frank allows Lambert to turn him into a vampire, supposedly agreeing to help take down Abigail and Lazaar, but, instead, killing Lambert for leading him into Abigail's trap.
-Abigail attacks Frank, but he overpowers her and drains her blood, leaving her weakened.
+Lambert lures Joey and Frank into a hidden safe room, where he reveals Abigail turned him into a vampire two years earlier as punishment for helping Frank.
+Lambert turns Frank into a vampire, making a deal to cooperate to kill Abigail and Lazaar, and take control of their empire - but Frank instead kills Lambert before beating Abigail down and drinking her blood, leaving her weakened.
 Cornered, Joey leaves a voice message for her son, apologizing for having been absent from his life for many years.
-Reveling in his new power, Frank bites Joey, intending to turn her into his thrall puppet so he can use her to kill Abigail.
-However, Joey does not transform because of Frank's inexperience with his new abilities, and instead she and Abigail team up to kill him.
+Drunk on his new power, Frank tells Joey that he will turn her next and intends to have her kill her son.
+His bite fails to work, however, as he is too "young" to create puppet vampires, and Abigail teams up with Joey to kill him.

 Abigail encourages Joey to leave and be part of her son's life, but Lazaar (Note: Lazaar suggests he has had many different names over many centuries, implying Lazaar is a contemporary name for Dracula.) arrives and threatens her.
 Abigail defends Joey for being present when she needed her, while Lazaar was not.
 Although her father angrily rebukes her, he relents for Abigail's sake and allows the bloodied, battered Joey to leave.